Shopify/shopify-app-template-remix/README.md

 1. Remove the `<script/>` tag to App Bridge in `/app/routes/app.jsx`
 2. Remove any use of App Bridge APIs (`window.shopify`) from your code
 3. Update the config for shopifyApp in `app/shopify.server.js`.
-Pass `isEmbedded: false`
+Pass `isEmbeddedApp: false`

 ## Benefits